High Head Castle

-High Head Castle is a large fortified manor house in the English county of Cumbria.
-It is located between Carlisle and Penrith.
+High Head Castle is a large fortified manor house in the English county of Cumbria located between Carlisle and Penrith.
 The house is now largely a ruin with the exterior walls and certain foundations surviving for the majority of the building.
 The right hand wing of the building has had a roof re-instated, and may be usable again for the first time since the building burnt down in the 1950s.
-It is currently not open to the public.
-It is privately owned, and the owners have now for some time been trying to restore it to its former glory.
+Currently not open to the public, it is privately owned, and the owners have now for some time been trying to restore it to its former glory.

 History

-The site was originally occupied by the Kings Castle in the Forest of Inglewood.
-The earliest written record is of the original castle is from 1272.
-This castle was a medieval square pele tower within a curtain wall.
+The earliest written record of the original castle is from 1272.
+The site was originally occupied by the king's castle in the Forest of Inglewood, a medieval square pele tower within a curtain wall.
+Sir William L'Engleys, descended from the family who held Little Asby, acquired Highhead Castle.
+He was Chief Forester of Inglewood from 1328, and was succeeded by his son Sir William whose daughter and heir, Isabel, married Nicholas Harrington.

-The first known occupants of the house were the Richmond family, who bought and extended the house in the 16th century.
+The Richmond family bought and extended the house in the 16th century.
 Only its western wing remains, with its unmistakable straight-headed mullioned windows with round-arched lights under hood moulds, although attached to the south-west corner of this wing is the basement of a square tower which presents evidence of 14th-century work.

 The house was later sold to the Baron Brougham and Vaux who made some alterations.
 One member of the family, Henry Richmond Brougham, had a new facade built in 1744–1748.
 It is eleven bays long, with a pedimented three-bay centre, and a walled front garden with coupled Ionic columns.
 When the Broughams no longer required the house, they rented it out for some time.
 By the mid-19th century, and until at least 1909, it was occupied by the Hills family, and was the childhood home of the soldier and astronomer Edmond Hills.

+The Thornborrow family rented the castle and farmed the land between at least 1851-1881 as indicated on census records.

 The only other people known to have rented it were the Cavaghan family (co-founders of Cavaghan & Gray), who lived in the house for around eight years, from 1921 to 1929.

 The castle was largely destroyed by fire in 1956, and is now little more than a shell.
-Both the medieval wing and the principal house are Grade II listed.
+Both the medieval wing and the principal house are Grade II* listed.
 Adjacent is a fine stable quadrangle with heavy rustication, a steep pediment gable and cupola.